AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

 ## Create, manage, preview, and revert asset versions {#asset-versioning}

 Versioning creates a snapshot of digital assets at a specific point in time.
 Versioning helps restore assets to a previous state at a later time.
 For example, if you want to undo a change that you made to an asset, restore the unedited version of the asset.
+In Experience Manager, you can create a version, view the current revision, view side-by-side differences between two versions of images, and restore an asset to its previous version.

 You can create versions in Experience Manager in the following scenarios: